quicwg/base-drafts/draft-ietf-quic-transport.md

 The format of the packet that a client sends might be different in the new version.
 In this case, the client generates a new packet that conforms to the selected version.
-Though different versions might convey information about versions differently, a client MUST NOT change either the list of versions it claims to support.
-Similarly, a client MUST NOT change what it reports as the version it first attempted to use.
+Though different versions might convey information about versions differently, a client MUST send both its first attempted version and the list of versions it claims to support in preference order.

 Version negotiation packets have no cryptographic protection.
 Keeping version-related information consistent between versions is critical for